-- Having less technology providers should deliver fewer interfaces and navigation styles for the agents to understand and jump between.
-This should also enable better synergy between each piece of technology – providing benefits with reporting, single sign on, and administration efforts.
+- Having fewer technology providers should deliver fewer interfaces and navigation styles for the agents to understand and jump between.
+This should also enable better synergy between each piece of technology - providing benefits with reporting, single sign on, and administration efforts.

 - This approach provides a level of consistency that can reduce the training time spent on technology - decreasing agent stress and anxiety, which can have a positive impact on attrition.

 Employees can be positively motivated through reward and recognition, culture, purpose, and performance goals.
 Negative incentives, i.e. disciplinary actions due to performance, exist as well but often only deliver short term gains at the expense of employee turnover.

 Tip 2: Place the frontline call center agents at the center of the performance chain and ensure they’re regularly updated on all levels of performance and objectives.

 - Deliver individual, team, and company performance metrics through a readily available system for all levels of associate.